Thukkachi Abatsahayesvar Temple: Structure

 The presiding deity of the temple is known as Abathsahayeswarar (Shiva) who faces east.
 His consort is Sowndaranayaki Ambal (Durga) who has a separate niche and faces south, unlike in other Shiva temples where she faces north.
 The other deities in the temple include Sarabeshwarar, Varahi, Jestadevi, Saptamatas, Dakshinamurthy, Vinayaka, Subramaniar with his consorts Valli and Devasena, Mahalakshmi, Lingotbhavar and Kuberar.A small shrine of Chandikesvara is also present, facing north.
 The temple is famous for its sculptural and architectural beauty.
 It once had seven Prakaras but currently only has three.
 The Sarabeshwarar shrine of the temple is considered to be the first of the three Sarabeshwarar temples built in the temple town of Kumbakonam.
 The Vimana of the presiding deity's shrine is similar to the one at Darasuram Iravatesvara temple.

 Renovation

 In 2015, on the advice of the state government, work began on renovating the temple, which had been left in disrepair.
 The Indian government contributed 5.5 million rupees, while devotees have also contributed to the ongoing restoration efforts.
+The Kumbhabhishekham of the temple was held on 3 September 2023.
+As the renovation was carried out in new technology, without affecting its traditional beauty it got the UNESCO award.